 Relative humidity (RH) is simply defined as the ratio of the actual amount of water vapor (grams) in the unit mass of air at a given temperature to the mass of water vapor in the same sample of air when it is saturated at the same temperature.
 RH tells us about how much a sample of air around the observing station is saturated.
 It is expressed in percentage.
 For example if relative humidity of the atmosphere is 60%.
 It means that 60% of the atmosphere is saturated with water vapor or moisture and 40% of the present moisture may be added more to saturate (100% RH) the atmosphere.
 RH is temperature and moisture dependent and may vary if moisture content or temperature of the atmosphere is changed.
 It is always inversely proportional to temperature and ETo.
 RH is calculated with the help of dry bulb and wet bulb temperatures fitted in the Stevenson screen.
-During the crop season 2016-17, "RH" remained below normal may be due to the temperature that remained normal to above normal.
+During the crop season 2017-18 RH remained below than the normal values.
+The effect of low RH during the early maturity stages adversely affected the seed size.